 Dr. Maraganore also served as our President from December 2002 to December 2007.
-From April 2000 to December 2002, Dr. Maraganore served as Senior Vice President, Strategic Product Development for Millennium Pharmaceuticals, Inc., a biopharmaceutical company (now a wholly-owned subsidiary of Takeda Pharmaceutical Company Limited).
-He also serves as a director of Agios Pharmaceuticals, Inc. and Chair of the Biotechnology Industry Organization, a non-profit biotechnology trade organization.
-Dr. Maraganore formerly served as a director of bluebird bio, Inc. and Regulus Therapeutics Inc.
+From April 2000 to December 2002, Dr. Maraganore served as Senior Vice President, Strategic Product Development at Millennium Pharmaceuticals, Inc., a biopharmaceutical company (now Millennium: The Takeda Oncology Company).
+Dr. Maraganore serves as a director of Agios Pharmaceuticals, Inc. and as a member of the Board of the Biotechnology Innovation Organization, a non-profit biotechnology trade organization, of which he was previously Chair.
+Dr. Maraganore formerly served as a director of bluebird bio, Inc.